 Without proper documentation, you can be held liable for damages.
 Even if the complaint is unfounded, you need to be able to prove that you worked according to the rules.

-For every food complaint, you record these details:
+For every food complaint, document these critical elements:

 - Date and exact time of the complaint